 You are here

-Outputs of research on antimicrobial use and AMR transmission dynamics provide the basis to design and test interventions and incentives that lead to behavioural change resulting in reduced antimicrobial use in livestock and aquaculture and reduced public health risks from agriculture-associated antimicrobial resistance.
+Outputs of research on antimicrobial use and antimicrobial resistance transmission dynamics provide the basis to design and test interventions and incentives that lead to behaviour change resulting in reduced antimicrobial use in livestock and aquaculture and reduced public health risks from agriculture-associated antimicrobial resistance.

-- Develop a decision support tool to help researchers and development agents to identify best-bet interventions in specific settings, based on a novel intervention “typology” framework;
+- Develop a decision-support tool to help researchers and development agents to identify best-bet interventions in specific settings, based on a novel intervention typology framework.

-- Develop and test gender-sensitive pest and pathogen controls to better manage livestock and fish diseases and reduce the use of antimicrobials;
+- Develop and test gender-sensitive pest and pathogen controls to better manage livestock and fish diseases and reduce the use of antimicrobials.